Recent discoveries could soon put a crimp in the mosquito mating game

 Mosquito buzzing, it turns out, is a big part of their mating habits.
 Though we can’t tell the difference between a male and female just by this sound, mosquitos can.
 Females are larger and they flap their wings more slowly than the males, which is how the males identify them.

-Sound is so important to mating that when females aren’t flying, the males don’t pay them any attention.
+The sound is so important to mating that when females aren’t flying, the males don’t pay them any attention.
 Even recordings of tuning forks vibrating at the same pitch as female mosquitos got the males in the mood for love.

 More than meets the ear